 3. Growth of your social media follower base

 4. The rise in your organic traffic

 9. Increase in traffic contributed by the geography in which you are planning to exhibit

-Remember to aim for such specific, achievable numbers in the metrics you choose.
+Remember to aim for specific, achievable numbers in the metrics you choose to measure your trade show marketing plan.
 As you define these goals, ensure that you’ve got a steady system to track the appropriate channels and provide evidence on their management and performance.
 After the big day and a few months of following up, compare your investment and the returns brought in by those leads.

-Once you’ve charted out specific goals for the event, here’s how to prep your team before investing in this channel of enormous ROI.
+Once you’ve charted out specific goals for the event, here are the 5 trade show marketing best practices that’ll help prep your team before investing in this channel of enormous ROI.

 In order to maximize your ROI from the trade show, there are 5 key questions that will be addressed.

 There are a massive number of trade shows happening, catering to people from all over the world, belonging to every imaginable business niche.
 There are also some industry-focused trade shows that give you the opportunity to approach highly targeted prospects.
 But before making a choice, look out for where your competition has put up their shop and narrow down on the large and niche events from there.
 Ask yourself one key question before the final call: